-Nasdaq fights for record as NYC enters Phase 4 of coronavirus reopening
+Nasdaq grabs new record, S&P turns positive for 2020

 Looking at stocks, Pfizer Inc. and BioNTech SE's experimental COVID-19 vaccine received positive results from a Phase 1/2 study in Germany.
 Additionally, the companies agreed to supply 30 million doses of the experimental vaccine to Britain, the country’s business industry said on Monday.
 Financial terms of the deal were not disclosed.

-An early stage clinical trial of AstraZeneca's experimental COVID-19 vaccine conducted by Oxford University found a four-fold increase in antibodies in 95 percent of participants one month after they received an injection.
+An early-stage clinical trial of AstraZeneca's experimental COVID-19 vaccine conducted by Oxford University found a four-fold increase in antibodies in 95 percent of participants one month after they received an injection.

 |Ticker